The Library issues free Library cards to anyone residing in California.

 Per California Government Code 6267, public library records are considered confidential.
 See the Library Confidentiality Policy for more information.

 Getting a Library Card

-Temporary Library cards are also available to access electronic resources.
-After registering on the Library website, an access number will be provided that is valid for 30 days.
-This number can only be used for accessing eBooks and databases and placing holds.
+*After registering on the Library website, an access number will be provided that is valid for 30 days.
 Prior to the end of the 30-day period, the cardholder must visit the Library in person with valid picture ID and proof of current address to obtain a permanent Library card.

-For children age 12 and under, a parent or a legal guardian needs to provide his or her own picture identification and proof of current local address and phone number.
+For children under the age of 13, a parent or a legal guardian needs to provide their own picture identification and proof of current local address and phone number.